RHioTResearch/RHIoTTagGameProject/README.md

 ### Step 6, Complete the first set of methods that extract the metrics for the tag data.

 This information provides feedback on the button press states of the tag as well as the light sensor reading.
+Refer to the presentation slides on the Metrics that are sent for the names to use.
+These names are also found in the org.jboss.rhiot.services.api.IRHIoTTagScanner interface as constants, and these are referened in the javadoc of the extract* methods.

  * @see #extractTemperature(EdcPayload)
  * @see #extractKeyState(EdcPayload)